-Christopher Menard, Psy.D., co-directs the Psychology Department’s mindfulness services and instructor training with Heidemarie Laurent, Ph.D.
+Christopher Menard, Psy.D., directs the Psychology Department’s mindfulness services and instructor training.
 In addition to teaching undergraduate Service Learning classes (PSYC-340 and PSYC-341) and graduate-level mindfulness-based interventions (PSYC-546), he has also provided neuropsychological diagnostic assessment training & supervision to U of I Clinical Psychology graduate students.
 Dr. Menard was a board member of the local Mindful Teacher Foundation from 2013 – 2017 and helped develop the training curriculum for the Mindful Teacher Mindful Kids program.
 He has led Mindfulness Training classes (e.g., MBCT) since 2011 for numerous C-U groups including U of I Staff/Faculty/Graduate Students, Champaign-Urbana k – 12 school teachers, University High School students, Prairie Center & Rosecrance addiction recovery clients, Champaign County Jail inmates, & Education Justice Program students at the Danville Department of Corrections medium security prison.
 He has received a Campus Award for Excellence in Public Engagement.
 Also, in the U of I ICES list of teachers ranked as excellent by their students, he has been ranked as an outstanding instructor.
 Dr. Menard also works with clients in his psychotherapy practice in Urbana.
-He brings his understanding of healing and emotional growth from psychotherapy and from secular and Buddhist mindfulness practices to enrich his teaching.
+He brings his understanding of healing and emotional growth from psychotherapy and from secular and Buddhist mindfulness traditions to enrich his teaching.
 He is also a licensed clinical psychologist and provides individual therapy via telehealth and in-person.

 Psychology Building Office# 733

 Chicago School of Professional Psychology (Psy.D.
 2007)